open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 A single "Deliver" or "Receive" span can account for a single message, for a batch of messages, or for no message at all (if it is signalled that no messages were received).
 For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the message's creation context.
-In addition, if it is possible the creation context MAY be set as a parent of the "Deliver" or "Receive" span.

 ## Messaging attributes